JohanScheepers/flutter_conference_hub/collaboration.md

 **Open Source Philosophy:**

 This project will be fully open source, adhering to the principles of transparency, collaboration, and community ownership.
-The code will be hosted on a public platform like GitHub, inviting contributions from developers worldwide.
+The code will be hosted on a public platform GitHub, inviting contributions from developers worldwide.

 **Benefits:**